The Gunpowder Plot Conspirators, 1605

 Artistback to top

 - Crispijn de Passe the Elder (circa 1565-1637), Engraver, draughtsman and print publisher.
-Artist associated with 36 portraits.
+Artist or producer associated with 37 portraits.

 Sittersback to top